cockroachdb/cockroach-cloud-sdk-go/docs/Cluster.md

 GetOperationStatus returns the OperationStatus field if non-nil, zero value otherwise.

-### GetOperationStatusOk

-`func (o *Cluster) GetOperationStatusOk() (*ClusterStatusType, bool)`

-GetOperationStatusOk returns a tuple with the OperationStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetOperationStatus

 `func (o *Cluster) SetOperationStatus(v ClusterStatusType)`

 SetOperationStatus sets OperationStatus field to given value.

 ### GetConfig